rjanapa/rjanapa/DesignElevator.md

 <img src="https://github.com/rjanapa/rjanapa/blob/main/ElevatorClassDiagram.png" width="500" length="500"> <br>

+<b>Elevator Scheduling Algorithm</b><br>
+Passengers standing outside the elevator door press the button (up/down) to summon the elevator.
+The elevator system schedules to reach the passenger using an algorithm.
+There are two inputs for the algorithm that the elevator will use. <br>
+The inputs include:<br>
+Source: The floor that the passenger is waiting on.<br>
+Direction: The direction in which the passenger wants to go, depending on the button they have pressed.<br>

+<b>First Come First Serve (FCFS)</b><br>
+The simplest method for the elevator to serve passengers’ requests is on a first-come-first-serve basis.
+The requests made by the passengers are added in a queue.<br>
+In the FCFS algorithm, requests are served in the order they were added to the queue.<br>

+Advantages and Drawbacks Of FCFS Algorithm<br>
+Though the FCFS algorithm is simple to implement and makes sure all requests get a fair chance, clearly there are flaws.
+There may be cases where large wait times are involved for passengers<br>
+Furthermore, it also involves unnecessary movement of the elevator, resulting in wastage of resources.<br>

+<b>Shortest Seek Time First (SSTF)</b><br>
+This algorithm aims at serving the requests with the shortest seek time first.
+This approach can be implemented by generating a Minheap from the passengers’ requests, based on the distance between the source floor and the elevator’s current floor.
+The topmost request is picked from the heap and served first.
+The minheap will change continuously as the position of the elevator changes.<br>

+Alternatively, an array can be generated for the requests, as shown in the diagram above.
+For each request, the system pre-calculates the distance of the request from the elevator and then serves the one with the minimum distance.<br>

+<b>Advantages and Drawbacks of SSTF Algorithm</b><br>
+There are some advantages of SSTF over FCFS algorithm.
+It clearly lowers the average response time of the elevator.
+Also, the movement of the elevator is significantly reduced.
+One major flaw of the design is the possibility of starvation for some of the requests.
+Starvation implies that large wait times may be involved for passengers that have a higher seek time (or distance from the elevator) as compared to the other incoming requests.
+So if there is a passenger on the top floor and most of the passengers are on the lower floors, the elevator will keep on serving those and ignore the request from the topmost floor.
+Also, as is the case with the FCFS algorithm, SSTF is not capable of serving requests in parallel.

+<b>Elevator Algorithm (SCAN)</b><br>
+SCAN is a disk scheduling algorithm that very closely reflects how an actual elevator functions, which is why it’s also sometimes called the Elevator Algorithm.
+Consequently, it’s an excellent approach to pick for designing your elevator scheduling algorithm.
+The concept aims to serve multiple requests in parallel, unlike the algorithms discussed above.<br>
+The elevator will move all the way up, serving all the requests that come in its way.
+Only once it reaches the top floor, the elevator will change its direction, moving all the way to the last floor, serving all the requests that come in its way.<br>

+<b>Advantages And Disadvantages Of SCAN</b><br>
+The main advantage of SCAN over FCFS and SSTF is that it can serve several requests in parallel.
+However, with this approach, the elevator is continuously moving in cycles (all the way up, all the way down and repeat) even if there are no passengers, wasting resources.
+Also, the wait time will be considerably higher for floors that the elevator has just visited.

+<b>LOOK</b><br>
+The disadvantages of the SCAN algorithm can be overcome with the LOOK algorithm.
+This approach is similar to SCAN, except that instead of moving to the last floor (highest or lowest) in the direction it is moving in, it moves to the last request in that direction and changes its direction from there.
+It prevents delays due to unnecessary travel to the last floor in a direction and also eliminates the possibility of the elevator moving when there are no requests.

+<b>Advantages Of LOOK</b><br>
+LOOK saves the system’s resources and wait times for the passengers over SCAN by not moving ahead if there are no requests on the further floors.
+Suppose that there are multiple elevators to serve requests for passengers, and the elevators are stationary since there are no requests to serve.
+When a new request comes in, you can use the shortest seek time to decide which elevator will move towards it.
+In real-world applications, elevator systems typically use the LOOK algorithm in combination with certain other algorithms to optimize the design, depending on the requirements.<br>
+In case we have multiple elevators in the building, the scheduling algorithm will also take into account the state of the elevators before deciding which elevator will serve the request.
+Every elevator can be in one of the following states:<br>
+Elevator is idle.<br>
+It is moving towards the passenger where the direction of the source and destination floors is the same.<br>
+It is moving towards the passenger where the direction of the source and destination floors is different.<br>
+It is moving away from the passenger.<br>
+An efficient solution will be to use an elevator in the first two states to serve the request.<br>

 <b>Step 2: Define Microservice</b>

 <b>Step 3: Draw Logical Architecture: Block diagram for each Microservice, Data/Logic flow between them.</b>